rpolicastro/gostripes/README.md

 go_object <- gostripes(sample_sheet)
 ```
-### Quality Control of fastq Files
+### Quality Control of FASTQ Files

-The first main step of STRIPE-seq analysis is the quality control and filtering of the fastq files.
+The first main step of STRIPE-seq analysis is the quality control and filtering of the FASTQ files.
 First, R1 read structure is ensured by looking for 'NNNNNNNNTATAGGG' at the beginning of the R1 read,
 which corresponds to the UMI:spacer:riboG of the template switching oligonucleotide.
 Second, the UMI is stashed in the read name, allowing it to be used for duplicate removal in single-end data (and optionally paired-end).
 Third, the remaining TATAGGG after UMI removal is trimmed.
 Finally, contaminant reads such as rRNA are filtered out.
-This requires a fasta file containing the contaminant sequences to search against.
+This requires a FASTA file containing the contaminant sequences to search against.

 ```
 rRNA <- system.file("extdata", "Sc_rRNA.fasta", package = "gostripes")